Azamlynny/LibraryMap/README.md

 # Library Map
 Software for the Clark Public Library for volunteers to be able to track which bookshelves have been sorted recently and which ones have not.
-This is so that a volunteers do not sort a recently sorted bookshelf when there are others to be sorted first.

-Created by Adam Zamlynny
+This fixes the problem of volunteers not knowing which bookshelves have been sorted yet or not so that someone does not accidentally sort a bookshelf that was recently sorted.

+### Contact Information
+If there are any questions or problems then please contact [Adam Zamlynny](https://github.com/Azamlynny).

 azamlynny@hotmail.com

-github.com/azamlynny